-This unique Southern dish is rumored to have started as a joke which ended up being tasty enough to be taken seriously.
+Also called “Boloney Cake”, this unique Southern dish is rumored to have started as a joke which ended up being tasty enough to be taken seriously.
 By simply layering slices of bologna with seasoned cream cheese, you’ll create a structure that looks quite a bit like a cake.
-Serve with crackers or toast.

-This simple dish is surprisingly tasty.
+What does it taste like?
+This simple dish is savory, meaty, and surprisingly tasty.
 Onion powder adds lots of flavor to the creamy and salty cream cheese, which is then paired with meaty bologna.
 It’s a tasty topper for crackers or toast.

 - Bologna: Use your preferred variety of bologna for this recipe.
 You can also substitute bologna for another cold-cut deli meat such as salami or ham.
 Most varieties of thicker sliced deli meat should work for this recipe.

-- Cream Cheese: Make sure to soften your cream cheese before cooking.
+- Cream Cheese: Make sure to soften your cream cheese ahead of time.

 - Onion Powder: Onion powder adds flavor to your cream cheese to make the finished product even tastier.
 You may also use garlic powder or Italian seasoning blend.